marionettejs/backbone.marionette/docs/marionette.compositeview.md

 * If you want to re-render everything, call the `.render()` method
 * If you want to re-render the model's view, you can call `.renderModel()`

+As with item view instances, the composite view instance is passed as the third argument to the `Renderer` object's `render` method, which is useful in custom `Renderer` implementations.

 ## Events And Callbacks

 During the course of rendering a composite, several events will